Pakistan Country Commercial Guide

 Last published date:

+To reduce pressure on foreign exchange reserves, the Government of Pakistan issued Standing Regulatory Order (SRO) 598 in May 2022, restricting the import of nearly 800 items in 33 categories of “luxury and non-essential” goods, including sanitary products, mobile phones, automobiles, home appliances, footwear, furniture, and food items.
 Pakistan’s 2020 Import Policy Order continues bans on goods from India and Israel.
-In addition, there is a negative list of various products that is banned, mostly on religious, environmental, security, and health grounds.
-Pakistan also bans the import of live animals such as cattle, buffalo, sheep and goats, meat and bone meal, tallow containing protein and feed ingredients from any Bovine Spongiform Encephalopathy (BSE) affected countries.
+In addition, there is a “negative list” of products that are banned, mostly on religious, environmental, security, and health grounds.
+Pakistan also bans the import of many types of live animals, such as cattle, buffalo, sheep and goats, meat and bone meal, tallow containing protein, and feed ingredients from any Bovine Spongiform Encephalopathy (BSE) affected countries.
 A previous ban on the import of live animals from the United States was lifted in 2015.
-Any dispute or clarifications regarding import status of any product which cannot be resolved by the Customs Authorities are referred to Ministry of Commerce for a final decision.
-The government reserves the power to grant sector-specific duty exemptions, concessions, and protections under Statutory Regulatory Orders (SROs).
-SROs and other trade policy and regulatory documents are published on the Federal Board of Revenue’s website.
+Any dispute or clarifications regarding the import status of any product which cannot be resolved by the Customs Authorities are referred to the Ministry of Commerce for a final decision.
+The government reserves the power to grant sector-specific duty exemptions, concessions, and protections under SROs.
+SROs and other trade policy and regulatory documents are published on the Federal Board of Revenue’s Website.

 ×